William Ellis (actor)

-Life

-Family
+Early life and education

-Ellis is a British actor the son of Chris and Becky Ellis.
+Ellis is the son of Chris and Becky Ellis.
 He has two siblings, Adam Ellis and Laura Martin.

-Education

 Ellis trained at London Academy of Music and Dramatic Art (LAMDA).

-Stage
+Career

+Theatre

 After graduating from LAMDA in 2005, Ellis starred in British-Asian writer Shan Khan's play Prayer Room at Birmingham Repertory Theatre directed by Angus Jackson.
-Ellis played 'Griffin', the self-righteous Christian group leader and Charles Spencer in The Daily Telegraph wrote 'William Ellis memorably nails the condescending certainty of charismatic Christianity'.
+Ellis played Griffin, the self-righteous Christian group leader.
+Charles Spencer in The Daily Telegraph wrote "William Ellis memorably nails the condescending certainty of charismatic Christianity".
 Ellis then went on to play Benvolio in the Nuffield Theatre production of Romeo and Juliet that toured Barbados as part of Holder's Season in 2006.
 In 2007 he worked with the director Peter Gill at The Royal National Theatre on his production of The Voysey Inheritance.
-After a UK Tour playing Simon Bliss in Peter Hall's production of Hay Fever in 2008, he returned to work with Peter Gill again, as Algernon Moncreiff for his production of The Importance of Being Earnest.
+After a UK tour playing Simon Bliss in Peter Hall's production of Hay Fever in 2008, he returned to work with Peter Gill again, as Algernon Moncreiff for his production of The Importance of Being Earnest.
 The play was performed at Vaudeville Theatre in London's West End.
-The play received a positive reception and Ellis's performance was described by The Hollywood Reporter as '...having flair'.
+The play received a positive reception and Ellis's performance was described by The Hollywood Reporter as "...having flair".

-Following The Importance of Being Earnest he has appeared as Sam Leadbitter in Theatre Royal, Bath's production of This Happy Breed and also played Prince Charming in Lyric Theatre's Cinderella.
-In 2015 Ellis starred alongside Olivia Poulet, playing 'Uncle Peck' in Paula Vogel's play How I Learned to Drive at Southwark Playhouse.
-Ellis's performance as the predatory uncle was described positively by The Evening Standard reviewer Henry Hitchings: 'William Ellis captures the discreet, almost courtly manner in which Peck wields his needy brand of destructiveness'.
+Following The Importance of Being Earnest he appeared as Sam Leadbitter in Theatre Royal, Bath's production of This Happy Breed and also played Prince Charming in Lyric Theatre's Cinderella.
+In 2015 Ellis starred alongside Olivia Poulet, playing Uncle Peck in Paula Vogel's play How I Learned to Drive at Southwark Playhouse.
+Ellis's performance as the predatory uncle was described positively by The Evening Standard reviewer Henry Hitchings: "William Ellis captures the discreet, almost courtly manner in which Peck wields his needy brand of destructiveness".

 In 2019, Ellis starred in Frederick Knott's Dial M for Murder, playing the murdering ex-tennis player Tony Wendice at the New Vic Theatre.
 The play received positive reviews.

-Screen
+Film and television

 Ellis began acting on screen in 2006 with small parts and in 2009 he portrayed Wiktor in The Courageous Heart of Irena Sendler.
-In 2012 he took on the part of Compeyson in Mike Newell's Great Expectations and in 2015, he played The Earl of Chester in Werner Herzog's Queen of the Desert.
+In 2012 he took on the part of Compeyson in Mike Newell's Great Expectations and in 2015, he played The Earl of Chester in Queen of the Desert, directed by Werner Herzog.
+Further significant credits have included Parade's End, Father Brown, 24: Live Another Day and The Crown.
+In 2023 he joined the cast of the BBC soap opera EastEnders, playing Theo Hawthorne, the former teacher of Freddie Slater (Bobby Brazier), a part for which Ellis was nominated for "Best Villain" at the Inside Soap Awards 2023.